vocascan/documentation/docs/vocascan-server/installation/traefik/traefik.md

 This guide will get you through the installation of your own vocascan-server paired with Traefik as a reverse proxy and Let's Encrypt.

 1. First you have to install Docker and Docker-Compose.
-To do this have a look at point 1 and 2 our [guide](vocascan-server/docker/docker) in the general vocascan-server installation section.
+To do this have a look at point 1 and 2 of our [guide](vocascan-server/installation/docker/docker) in the general vocascan-server installation section.

 2. After that create a secure password hash for the Traefik monitoring website with `htpasswd`

    ```
-   docker run --entrypoint htpasswd httpd:2 -Bbn admin your_password
+   docker run --rm --entrypoint htpasswd httpd:2 -Bbn admin your_password
    ```

    The output will look something like this.
 Store it for the later configuration

    ```
    admin:$apr1$ppHrFJc4$3/iv8jBNSDXlxiAuP1GDH1